 - Salt and freshly ground pepper to taste

-Cook the pasta in plenty of rapidly simmering water until al dente, then drain.
+Cook the pasta according to package directions in plenty of rapidly simmering water until al dente, then drain.

-Meanwhile, trim 1/2 inch from the bottoms of the asparagus spears.
-Peel the bottom halves only if need be; if tender and slim, this won’t be necessary.
+Meanwhile, peel the bottom halves only if need be; if tender and slim, this won’t be necessary.
 Cut the spears into approximately 1 1/2-inch lengths.

-Heat the oil in a wide skillet.
+Heat the oil in a wide skillet or steep-sided stir-fry pan.
 Add the garlic and sauté over low heat until golden.